remix-run/remix/packages/create-remix/README.md

 [Remix](https://remix.run) is a web framework that helps you build better websites with React.

-This is the init script for a new Remix app.
-To run it, open a new shell and run
+To get started, open a new shell and run:

 ```sh
 $ npm init remix